ucsb-cs148-s21/t7-local-network-file-transfer/team/LEARNING.md

 For the remainder of this week and next week (week 4), we will be working on learning the following:
 - Learn about front end styling, functions, error messages, file download button, file upload button, etc.
-  - html, css, vanilla javascript
+  - Work on tutorial or app with html, css, vanilla javascript.
 - Learn about Flask interfacing with front end.
+  - Work on Flask + front end tutorials.
 - Learn about Flask accessing file system/serving a directory
+  - Read Flask documentation and any relevant modules
   - Andrew
 - Learn about web servers like Gunicorn for exposing webapp on local network.
+  - Read Gunicorn documentation
   - Andrew
 - Learn about packaging app for Linux with Appimage.
+  - Package hello world into appimage with something like python-appimage.
   - Andrew
 - Learn about packaging app for Mac.
 - Learn about packaging app for Windows.